nicolamahon/MedLab/README.md

 HUD OOP CA Semester1 Year2

 The concept for my OOP assignment is based on a Star Trek-esque Sick Bay HUD/UI.
-The videos below give a basic demonstration of the functionality of the program and the expected user interactions.
+The video below give a basic demonstration of the functionality of the program and the expected user interactions.

 CLICK THE IMAGE BELOW TO PLAY VIDEO
 (Alt Link: https://youtu.be/NytrvnN8dhk)